 *If this person were to never change, do you feel fully able to accept them for exactly who they are now?

 It is courageous and empowering to make decisions from this place of deep intuitive connection and knowing.
 The answers lie within you, trust in yourself and allow your deeper truth to guide your way.

 Jennifer Joy Butler is a love and relationship coach, a certified health coach, writer, and podcast host dedicated to helping people fall deeply in love with themselves and awaken to their internal power to create joy, love, and freedom in their lives.
 A graduate of New York University with a Masters Degree in Social Work, Jennifer is also a divorced single mom who has transformed her own life.
 Jennifer truly understands her clients and the journey they are on.
-She can be found hosting the Worthy podcast “Divorce & Other Things You Can Handle” and her writing can be found on JennJoyCoaching.
+To learn more, visit: JennJoyCoaching.